-Table 3: Maternal and Neonatal OutcomesAssociated with Different VBAC InductionMethods

-The outcomes related to maternal complications and neonatal ICU admissions show no statistically significant differences among the induction methods.
-Mechanical induction resulted in the lowest rate of maternal complications (14.81%), which suggests it might be the safest method among those studied.
+Table 3: Maternal and Neonatal Outcomes Associated with Different VBAC Induction Methods related to The outcomes maternal complications and neonatal ICU admissions show no statistically significant differences among the induction methods.
+Mechanical induction resulted in the lowest rate of maternal complications (14.81%), suggests it might be the safest method among those studied.
 Neonatal ICU admission rates were also similar across methods, and birth weights were not significantly different, indicating no method posed a greater risk to neonatal health.
 These outcomes corroborate with studies like those by Familiari A et al.(2020)[8], suggesting that while induction methods can vary in effectiveness and onset times, their impact on severe maternal or neonatal outcomes is generally minimal.
 Sahin S et al.(2011)[9].